 Folic acid is a synthetic form of folate, a B vitamin found in green leafy vegetables, citrus fruits, beans, and fortified breads and cereals.
 It is available as a vitamin supplement or as a prescription medication.

 According to Harvard Medical School, when combined with an antidepressant, folic acid supplements can boost symptom relief for depression, especially in women.
 But it is important to bear in mind that folic acid supplements won’t work as a stand-alone treatment for depression.
 Medical professionals advise not take more than the safe upper limit of 1,000 mcg of folic acid per day.
+Using safe and reliable tests like the vitamin B12 test can help make sure your vitamin levels are on the right track.

 It has been reported in 2018 that nearly 70% of Britons suffer from some form of magnesium deficiency.
 This deficiency can cause sleep problems like insomnia, constipation, and muscle tension.
 It can also cause symptoms of depression and other mood disorders because magnesium is important for the production of feel-good hormones in the brain.